Area51 Project - Mike's 2006 Powertek REV:

 February 18, 2017 Day rip with Sooley, Alison & their kids.
 With a fresh dump of 70cm snow on the ground, some of us were eager to get out for a rip on sleds.

 We headed to the Sooley cabin near Whitbourne for a day of ice fishing mixed with backcountry riding.
-Sooley took Maffer's REV and joined me looking for hills, jumps and drifts to lay tracks across all over highwaters.
+Sooley took Maffer's REV and joined me looking for hills, jumps and drifts to lay tracks across all over Highwaters.

 This fresh dump of snow is in stark contrast to snow conditions at the end of this years annual cabin trip just a couple weeks ago!

 By April 2017 snow was long since melted.
-I performed a quick service on Project REV by greasing the suspension & driveshaft bearing and adding Seafoam to the fuel, before dropping it off at my storage locker until next season.
+I performed a quick service on Project REV greasing the suspension & driveshaft bearing and adding Seafoam to the fuel, before dropping it off at my storage locker until next season.

 In January 2018 it was time to go through the sled for a thorough maintenance an address a few minor issues that came up in the rattles department.
 One item that came on the sled but didn't really fit me was the very tall 8" handle bar riser (plus a 1.5" pivot adaptor).
 I always found it too high standing and way too high sitting.